 The next Office 365 subscription option to consider is the Small Business Premium plan, also for 25 or fewer users.
 This plan adds the installed desktop version of Microsoft Office for up to five Windows P.C.s or Macs per user, and it includes Word, Excel, PowerPoint, Outlook, OneNote, Publisher, Access and Lync.
 It also includes all the online functionality of the Small Business plan plus Office Mobile for iPhone and Android and site mailboxes for project-specific email and documents.
 At the time of this writing, this option costs $15 per user per month.
 The Small Business and Small Business Premium plans can be combined, so if some users in your office are lagging behind with older versions of the Office suite, or if some users need the multiple installations of the Office suite, the plans can be mixed and matched to meet the needs of the firm.

 For larger firms or more extensive needs, there is Office 365 Midsize Business, which accommodates up to 300 users.
-This plan requires an annual commitment of $15 per user per month and adds Active Directory integration plus InfoPath to the Small Business Premium plan.1 The Office 365 Midsize Business plan cannot be combined with the Small Business plans.
+This plan requires an annual commitment of $15 per user per month and adds Active Directory integration plus InfoPath to the Small Business Premium plan.
+(In all instances prices may vary.)
+The Office 365 Midsize Business plan cannot be combined with the Small Business plans.
 Both the Small Business Premium and Midsize Business plans offer free 30-day trials.
 For larger firms, other options provide combinations of IT infrastructure, support, distribution and deployment for Office suite upgrades.

 What about Macs and Mobile Devices?